Economic development, retail operations, and commercial and residential building all work as a single entity here in Thornton.

 12450 Washington StThornton, CO 80241Map to IMCHours: M-F, 7am-4pmClosed Holidays

-The MS4 Permit issued by the Colorado Department of Health and Environment to the city of Thornton authorizes the city to discharge stormwater in accordance the city's stormwater program.
+The MS4 Permit issued by the Colorado Department of Health and Environment to Thornton authorizes the city to discharge stormwater according to the city's stormwater program.

 Public Education & Outreach